 This follows an already poor record of animal death rates while flying with them and let’s not forget the treatment of the passenger who was violently dragged off a United plane.

-That said, if I had a dog that was travelling with me, or was travelling in coach and wanted good treatment, after these incidents, United might not be my first choice…
+That said, if I had a dog that was traveling with me, or was traveling in coach and wanted good treatment, after these incidents, United might not be my first choice…

 Cheaper Business Class Flights